tidyverse/tidyverse.org/content/blog/tidymodels-2023-q2/index.md

 -   [`data_chimiometrie_2019()`](https://tidymodels.github.io/modeldatatoo/reference/data_chimiometrie_2019.html) contains spectra measured at 550 (unknown) wavelengths, published as the challenge at the Chimiometrie 2019 conference.
 -   [`data_elevators()`](https://tidymodels.github.io/modeldatatoo/reference/data_elevators.html) contains information on a subset of the elevators in New York City.

+Because those datasets are stored online, accessing them requires an active internet connection.
+We plan on using those datasets mostly for workshops and websites.
+The datasets in the modeldata package are part of the package directly, so they can be used everywhere (regardless of an active internet connection).
+We typically use them for package documentation.

 ## spatialsample

 spatialsample is a package for spatial resampling, extending the rsample framework to help create spatial extrapolation between your analysis and assessment data sets.